clarkross/bash-defang/README.md

 # defang.sh
 Simple bash defang script for files &amp; strings.
+Uses predefined sed input to replace certain characters quickly.

 # Usage
 > Note: this is a copy of the help output.